awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 For all operations, such as creating a file system and creating tags, a user must have AWS Identity and Access Management permissions for the corresponding API action and resource\.

 You can perform any Amazon EFS operations using the root credentials of your AWS account, but using root credentials is not recommended\.
 If you create IAM users in your account, you can grant them permissions for Amazon EFS actions with user policies\.
 You can also use roles to grant cross\-account permissions\.
-For more information about managing permissions for the API actions, see [Authentication and Access Control for Amazon EFS](auth-and-access-control.md)\.
+For more information about managing permissions for the API actions, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.

 ## Creating a File System<a name="creating-using-create-fs-part1"></a>

-You can create a file system using the Amazon EFS console or using the AWS Command Line Interface\.
+You can create a file system using the Amazon EFS console or using the AWS CLI\.
 You can also create file systems programmatically using AWS SDKs or the EFS API directly\.

 To create the file system mount targets in your VPC, you must specify VPC subnets\.
 The console prepopulates the list of VPCs in your account that are in the selected AWS Region\.
 First, you select your VPC, and then the console lists the Availability Zones in the VPC\.
 For each Availability Zone, you can select a subnet from the list\.
 After you select a subnet, you can either specify an available IP address in the subnet or let Amazon EFS choose an address\.